Topological stabilizer models on continuous variables: Introduction

 This motivates the use of continuous variable (CV) degrees of freedom for processing quantum information, which for example, arise from a superconducting qubit in a microwave cavity~\cite{Cai2021bosonic, Noh2021bosonic, Puri2021bosonic}, the motional states of a trapped ion~\cite{fossfeig2024trappedionsimulation, Gutierrez2017motional, Gan2020Hybrid}, or the rotational degrees of freedom of a molecule~\cite{Albert2020molecule}.
 The Hilbert space of a CV is equivalent to the state space of a harmonic oscillator and as such, is formally infinite dimensional.
 CVs thus promise to be a hardware efficient alternative to processing quantum information with qubits.

-The majority of QEC codes developed for CV systems have been designed for a single CV, i.e., a single mode~\cite{GKP2001, Albert2014cat, Albert2016binomial, Albert2018singlemode,Grimmsmo2020rotation}.
-There is by now a rich family of single-CV QEC codes, and they have been used to demonstrate the protection of quantum information beyond break-even~\cite{Sivak2023breakeven}.
-Despite this progress, single-CV QEC codes ultimately offer only limited protection of encoded quantum information.\footnote{We note that there has also been development of multi-mode CV codes, such as in Refs.~\cite{Royer2022Encoding, Jain2024, Denys_2023, Conrad2022, Raynal_2010}.
-However, they similarly only offer limited protection against a complete set of local errors if not concatenated with fault-tolerant codes on finite-dimensional degrees of freedom.} They are not able to achieve the logical error rates needed to perform complex quantum computations, such as factoring large prime numbers~\cite{Gidney2021howtofactorbit}.
+The majority of QEC codes developed for CV systems have been designed for a single CV, referred to as a single mode~\cite{GKP2001, Albert2014cat, Albert2016binomial, Albert2018singlemode,Grimmsmo2020rotation}.
+There is by now a rich family of single-mode QEC codes, and they have been used to demonstrate the protection of quantum information beyond break-even~\cite{Sivak2023breakeven}.
+Despite this progress, single-mode QEC codes ultimately offer only limited protection of the encoded quantum information.
+They are not able to achieve the logical error rates needed to perform complex quantum computations, such as factoring into large prime numbers~\cite{Gidney2021howtofactorbit}.

 To suppress the logical error rate further, we need to develop \textit{scalable} QEC codes, i.e., codes with a prescription for introducing additional degrees of freedom so as to obtain arbitrarily low logical error rates.
+There has been development of multi-mode CV codes, some of which are scalable~\cite{Harrington2001Achievable, Royer2022Encoding, Jain2024, Denys_2023, Conrad2022, Raynal_2010}.
+However, there are limited explicit examples of scalable codes, and they lack desirable properties for physical implementation, such as geometrically local checks.

-Topological QEC codes, for which the code space is defined by the ground state subspace of a local Hamiltonian, are a paradigmatic class of scalable codes~\cite{Kitaev2003fault-tolerant}.
-Topological QEC codes offer robust protection from geometrically local errors, only require local interactions, and can be implemented in planar geometries~\cite{Dennis2002quantummemory, bravyi1998surfacecode}.
+Topological QEC codes, for which the code space is defined by the ground state subspace of a local Hamiltonian, are a paradigmatic class of scalable codes with geometrically local checks~\cite{Kitaev2003fault-tolerant}.
+Topological QEC codes also offer robust protection from geometrically local errors and can be implemented in planar geometries~\cite{Dennis2002quantummemory, bravyi1998surfacecode}.
 They furthermore admit a well-understood set of natively fault-tolerant logical gates, and sophisticated decoders which yield high error thresholds~\cite{Bombin2010Twist,Litinski2019gameofsurfacecodes,Fowler2012surface}.